-□ Airway Management (4-5 hr.) certification provides senior and experienced lifeguards with specific knowledge and training in the use of oxygen, suction devices, oral airways and masks/bag-valve-masks.
+Airway Management (4-5 hours): Provides senior and experienced first-aiders with specific knowledge and training in the use of oxygen, suction devices, oral airways and masks/bag-valve masks.

-Prerequisite: Lifesaving Society Standard First Aid, or SFA from a training agency approved by the Newfoundland and Labrador government.
-The list of approved agencies can be found at lifesavingnl.ca.
+Prerequisite: Lifesaving Society Intermediate First Aid, or SFA from a training agency approved by the Newfoundland and Labrador government.
+The list of approved agencies can be found on the Society's website.